RTIInternational/SMART/smart-docs/docs/tutorial-review-projects.rst

 Adding a Project to a Group
 ---------------------------

-To add a project to a group, we must first create the group and add one project to it by clicking the "New Folder" button, writing the name of the group, and adding a project.
+To add a project to a group, we must first create the group and add one project to it by clicking the "New Group" button, writing the name of the group, and adding a project.

 Below we add our "About Cats Classifier" project to a new group.